rishikeshkmr5/interview-preparations/company_interviews/llyod-bank.md

 ## 🐳 Docker and Its Use Case
 - What is Docker and how does it work?
 - What are the use cases of Docker in real-world applications?
+- What is the overall structure of a docker file.
+Explain it.

 ## ☸️ Kubernetes Architecture
 - Explain the architecture of Kubernetes.
 - What are the core components of Kubernetes and their responsibilities?
+- In a Kubernetes YAML manifest, what are the different kind: field ?
+E.g., Pod, Service, Deployment, etc.

 ## 🏗️ Project Details and HLD Components
 - Describe your project architecture and key components in the high-level design.